 Duck and Canada Goose Hunting Tips

-Three generations of Kitterman hunters have hunted the area around Anchor Inn Resort.
-Read on for some of their duck hunting tips…
+The area around Anchor Inn Resort is well-known for excellent waterfowl hunting.
+Read on for some of our duck hunting tips…

 Rice Lake to the north of Anchor Inn is a designated resting area for waterfowl beginning with the opening of duck season.
 Although boat motors are not allowed, it is not restricted from duck hunters using non-motorized boats.
 This shallow lake has lots of cover for the ducks and has been a duck hunting favorite for many years.
 Just a short ride from Anchor Inn down the river (which flows to the north) will bring you to Rice Lake.
 Canada geese and many varieties of duck including mallards, blue bills, wood ducks, and teal can be found there.
 Anchor Inn’s history as a hunting lodge is directly tied to our proximity to this great waterfowl hunting area.

 NOTE: Completion of a Hunter Education/Firearms Safety course is now required to purchase a hunting license for anyone born on or after Dec.
 31, 1979.
 Click here for the full story: https://www.dnr.state.mn.us/safety/index.html